featurebyte/featurebyte/docs/about/concepts/data_semantics.md

 The nodes of level 3 determine whether:

 * the `Event Timestamp` is a `Measurement Event Timestamp` or a `Business Event Timestamp`.
+    * `Measurement Event Timestamp` is the timestamp of measurement that occurs at predictable intervals such as in sensor data
+    * `Business Event Timestamp` is the timestamp of a discrete business event measured at a point in time.
+Examples of business event timestamp include Order timestamp in E-com, Credit Card Transactions timestamp in Banking, Doctor Visits timestamp in Healthcare and Click timestamp in Internet

 * the other types are a `Start Date` or an `End Date`.

 For `Business Event Timestamp`, data scientists are likely to attempt to extract features that measure:

 * the recency with time since last event
-* the clumpiness of events (entropy of inter event time)
+* the clumpiness of events (entropy of inter-event time)
-* how a customer behavior compares with other customers
+* how a customer’s behavior compares with other customers
 * whether the customer behavior changed overtime

 #### Nodes of the Text type